Lokathor/fermium/README.md

 # fermium

-This is bindings to the SDL2 C API.
+The `fermium` crate is raw bindings to the SDL2 C API.

+Compared to the common alternative, [sdl2-sys](https://crates.io/crates/sdl2-sys), this is has consts instead of enums, is slightly more complete, and it works _much_ better on windows MSVC (no special setup at all).

 * There are pre-generated bindings for the following targets:
   * armv7-unknown-linux-gnueabihf
   * i686-pc-windows-msvc
   * x86_64-apple-darwin
-  * x86_64-pc-windows-gnu
   * x86_64-pc-windows-msvc
   * x86_64-unknown-linux-gnu
 * If your platform supports SDL2 but isn't on that list, please send in a PR!